 Electronic Waste (E-Waste)

-Electronic waste will quickly become one of the fastest-growing waste streams in the world due to the rapid rate at which technology advances in technology and new products and models are released (Waste Reduction Week Canada).
-According to Waste Reduction Week Canada, globally, last year, the total amount of electronic waste reached 53.6 million metric tonnes.
-To learn more about the importance of properly electronic recycling and disposal, visit Waste Reduction Week Canada's resource page.
+Electronic waste will quickly become one of the fastest-growing waste streams in the world due to the rapid rate at which technology advances and new products and models are released (Waste Reduction Week Canada).
+According to Waste Reduction Week Canada, globally, electronic waste reached 53.6 million metric tonnes last year.
+To learn more about the importance of proper electronic recycling and disposal, visit Waste Reduction Week Canada's resource page.